DanielWilliamParsons/AICorpusEngineering/README.md

 |           ├── ...
 |           └── ...
 </pre>

-To tag corpus texts, in the command line, navigate to the pos_tagging folder and run the tag_texts.py script from the command line:

-`python tag_texts.py ../../sample_texts ../../tagged_sample_texts --model en_core_web_trf --workers 4`

-The first argument is the path to where the corpus texts files are located.
-The second argument is the path to where the tagged corpus text files will be saved.
-The `--model` argument identifies the model to be used; **the default is en_core_web_trf**.
-The `--workers` argument identifies the number of text files that will be tagged in parallel; **default value is 2**.
-Increase the number of workers according to the number of cores available on your system.

 ## Broad Design of the LLM-based Tagging System
 The system uses object-oriented patterns to retrieve data, pass data to and from the LLM agents and to keep records of the data.